cadojo/aperiodic/blog/posts/houston-police-commission/index.md

 The [laws and regulations](https://osc.gov/services/pages/hatchact-statelocal.aspx) which relate to the previous two examples are not superfluous.
-They help us --- as a people --- walk that line between individual citizens with automomy and rights, and the institutions and structures trusted with running our society.
+They help us --- as a people --- walk that line between individual citizens with autonomy and rights, and the institutions and structures trusted with running our society.
 The spirit behind these guardrails is important. _These rules protect _you_ from the government_.
 This is what it means to live in a country of